korneef/korneef/README.md

 #### 👋 Hello!
-My name is Valentin, and I am a Frontend developer.
+My name is Valentin,
-I’m an experienced front-end developer with a focus on creating user-friendly and efficient web applications using modern front-end technologies.
+and I’m an experienced front-end developer with a focus on creating user-friendly and efficient web applications using modern front-end technologies.

 If you have interesting projects to work on, I’d be happy to contribute, whether on a commercial or non-commercial basis.